 I’d found the puncture in our queen airbed at home (it had a slow leak for a while) and tried to repair it.
 V wouldn’t be happy with waking up on the ground and it was a hundred-odd dollar airbed.
 At least the leak seemed slower after the ‘repair’.
 When I came to bed I thought I might try to just top the airbed, so I unplugged the valve…maybe I should have asked v to get off first!
 I stemmed the now rapidly deflating airbed with our 240v air pump and with an ever-growing whining noise, it began to put air in.
 Suddenly, it made a cracking noise and the fan smashed with the pressure.
 We had a half-filled airbed and no pump at ten pm in the middle of nowhere.
 Oops.
 With both of us on the airbed it just managed to make it through until morning without us ending up on the ground.
 The girl’s airbeds were fine, and once we were comfortable we slept in silence only broken by the pine fir falling on the tent like drizzle, and in the morning, the odd chook pecking around the tent.

 It was about seven-thirty when a passing flock of Corella’s made me finally roll out of bed.
 My alarm clock in the eighties sounded better than a passing flock of Corella’s.
 I always keep an enamel billy with water and mugs ready to go just outside the tent door for a quick cup of instant coffee before I actually do anything.
 We just turn the knob to light the stove and there’s boiling water for coffee in a few minutes.
 We’ve got a good two burner stove and all the gear to make breakfast in the tent but this morning we chose the camp kitchen.
-Its got a toaster, stovetop and sink, it’s just easier.
-We accidentally set the smoke alarm off in there with bacon smoke.
+Its got a toaster, stovetop and sink.
+It’s just easier.
+We accidentally set the smoke alarm off with bacon smoke.
 Oops.

 Once awake, fed, and refreshed, we headed east out of the station across the main road and onto the Moralana scenic drive.
 There’d been heavy rain in the days before so when we arrived I checked with the station owners which tracks were open.
 I ‘d love to drive west from the station out to Lake Torrens one day but it was closed today.